oopera/custom_slider/README.md

 # custom-slider

 Note:

-- Changing the Props can lead to unexpected behavior for the second and following sliders.
-  - This is due to type conversions on some calculations for the props.
+- The sliders, bar the first one, are all for show.
+Expect unexpected behavior, their prop calculations are not safe.